 The Company's management, including the CEO and CFO, does not expect that our disclosure controls and procedures including our internal controls over financial reporting will prevent all error and all fraud.
 However, they have been designed to give reasonable assurance about the effectiveness of the design and operation of our disclosure controls and procedures including our internal controls over financial reporting.
 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
 Control system limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple error or mistake.

 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the control.
-The design of any system of controls may become inadequate because of changes in conditions, or the degree of compliance with the policies or procedures may deteriorate.
+The design of any system of controls also is based in part upon certain assumptions about the likelihood of future events.
+Over time, controls may become inadequate because of changes in conditions, or the degree of compliance with the policies or procedures may deteriorate.
 Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.